kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## How It Works

-Embed the question.
+Embed the question
-Search a vector store for similar chunks.
+Search a vector store for similar chunks
-Insert those chunks into the prompt.
+Insert those chunks into the prompt
 Generate the answer

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.